 Thank you for your interest in our Birthplace of Hockey Museum.

-We’d love to have you visit with us to view and experience our wonderful collection of hockey history and artefacts from the beginning, evolution and development of ice hockey circa 1800 to present day.
+We’d love to have you visit with us to view and experience our wonderful collection of hockey history and artifacts from the beginning, evolution and development of ice hockey circa 1800 to present day.

 The Birthplace of Hockey Museum is located in the provincially run Haliburton House.
 This provides our collection and our visitors with many benefits.